vincentgong7/VG_AlexeyAB_darknet/README.md

 ### Usage
 1. Clone this project.
-2. Download pre-trained weights file into foder **./weights/**.
+2. Download pre-trained weights file into folder **./weights/**.
 Such as:

     [https://pjreddie.com/media/files/yolov3-openimages.weights](https://pjreddie.com/media/files/yolov3-openimages.weights)

+3. Build the project
-3. Make the project with command in darknet/ folder:
+	3.1 For linux: Make the project with command in darknet/ folder:
 	>make

+	3.2 For windows, please modify one line in top in the detector.c, using the header file for Windows.
+	//#include <dirent.h> //for linux, ubuntu, macos
+	#include "dirent_win.h" //for windows

+	Then it can be successfully built on Visual Studio.

-4. Use the command described above to perform batch detecting images.
+5. Use the command described above to perform batch detecting images.

 ## Contact
 Any questions please let me know.